nebulaa44/filetypo/README.md

 ## Note

 FileTypo is **NOT** production ready.
-Even some of the more common file types are not recognized by FileTypo.
 This app should only be used for testing purposes.

+You can check what file types are supported by viewing `docs/SUPPORTED_FILE_TYPES.txt`.